Statistical Inference for Model Parameters in Stochastic Gradient Descent: Estimators for Asymptotic Covariance

-\end{restatable} With Lemma \ref{thm:linear} in place, to obtain the desired consistency result in Theorem \ref{thm:general}, we only need to study the difference between $\Delta_n$ and $U_n$.
+\end{restatable} The proof of Lemma \ref{thm:linear} is provided in Appendix \ref{suppsec:thmlinear}.
+With Lemma \ref{thm:linear} in place, to obtain the desired consistency result in Theorem \ref{thm:general}, we only need to study the difference between $\Delta_n$ and $U_n$.
 In particular, let $\delta_n:=\Delta_n-U_n$.
 We have the following recursion:

 Notably, by replacing $\xi_n$ in \eqref{eqn:linear} with $A\Delta_{n-1}-\nabla F(\Delta_{n-1})$, $\delta_{n}$ follows a similar recursion relationship to that of the sequence $U_n$.
 Based on this observation, we show that $\delta_n$ is a sequence of small numbers, and hence $\Delta_n$ and $U_n$ are close to each other.
-Combining this with Lemma \ref{thm:linear}, we will reach the conclusion in Theorem \ref{thm:general}.
-The proof of Theorem \ref{thm:general} based on Lemma \ref{thm:linear} is provided in Appendix.
+Combining this with Lemma \ref{thm:linear}, we will reach the conclusion in Theorem \ref{thm:general} (see Appendix \ref{sec:supp_batch} for the rigorous proof).